httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 the header field was received for compliance with the UA's CT Policy, and then process the Expect-CT header field as follows.

-If the connection complies with the UA's CT Policy (i.e. the connection is CT-qualified), then the UA MUST either:
+If the connection complies with the UA's CT Policy (i.e., the connection is CT-qualified), then the UA MUST either:

 - Note the host as a Known Expect-CT Host if it is not already so noted (see